Dar Hassan Pacha

 Dar Hassan Pacha is an 18th-century palace located in the Casbah of Algiers, Algeria.
 It was built in 1791 and used to belong to Hassan III Pasha, who signed a treaty with the US September 5, 1795.
-After 1830, it became the winter residence of the Governor of Algiers, and as a consequence, it was completely remodelled in 1839, when the entrance has been changed and a new façade was created.
+After 1830, it became the winter residence of the French Governor of Algiers, and was completely remodelled in 1839, when the entrance was changed and a new façade was added.